Carson Fulmer: Chicago White Sox

 The Chicago White Sox selected Fulmer in the first round, with the eighth overall selection, of the 2015 MLB Draft.
 Fulmer signed with the White Sox, receiving a $3,470,600 signing bonus.

-After signing, Fulmer was assigned to the AZL White Sox, and after one scoreless appearances, he was promoted to the Winston-Salem Dash where he finished the season, posting a 2.05 ERA in eight starts.
+After signing, Fulmer was assigned to the rookie-level Arizona League White Sox, and after one scoreless appearances, he was promoted to the Winston-Salem Dash where he finished the season, posting a 2.05 ERA in eight starts.
 He began 2016 with the Birmingham Barons.

 Fulmer was called up to the major leagues on July 15, 2016.
 He made his debut on July 17.
 He was demoted to the Charlotte Knights on August 17 and spent the remainder of the season there.
 In 21 starts between Birmingham and Charlotte, Fulmer was 6–10 with a 4.63 ERA, and in eight appearances out of the bullpen for the White Sox, he compiled a 0–2 record and 8.49 ERA.

 Fulmer began the 2017 season with Charlotte and was recalled to the White Sox for the first time that season on August 21 to make his first major league start.
 He gave up six earned runs on four hits and three walks in 1 1/3 innings pitched against the Minnesota Twins, and he was sent back to Charlotte the next day.
 Fulmer was recalled to Chicago once again in September.
 In 25 starts for Charlotte he was 7–9 with a 5.79 ERA and in seven games (five starts) for Chicago, he pitched to a 3–1 record and 3.86 ERA.

 Fulmer began 2018 in Chicago's starting rotation.
 However, after going 2–4 with an 8.07 ERA and 1.89 WHIP in nine games, he was optioned to Charlotte on May 18.
 In 2019, Fulmer was 1–2 in 20 games (2 starts).
 He had an ERA of 6.26 in 27 1/3 innings.
 On July 23, 2020, Fulmer was designated for assignment by the White Sox.